jenetics/jenetics/PROBLEM_SOLVING.md

     .build();
 ```

-Although the given guideline seems quite simplistic, it allows to break down the implementation process into several step, which can be solved one after another.
+Although the given guideline seems quite simplistic, it allows breaking down the implementation process into several steps, which can be solved one after another.
 And this can help to reduce the overall complexity of the final implementation.

 ## Mixed permutation problems

 Permutation problems are usually encoded by using the `PermutaionChromosme`, which guarantees that only permutations of a given gene set are possible.
-This works fine, if your problem is a purely permutational one.
-For _mixed_ problems, the `PermutationChromosome` can no longer be used, since all `Gene`s in a `Genotype` must be from the same time.
+This works fine if your problem is a pure permutation.
+For _mixed_ problems, the `PermutationChromosome` can no longer be used, since all `Gene`s in a `Genotype` must be from the same type.
 The usual strategy for _numerical_ optimization problems is to use only `DoubleChromosome`s and cast the `double` values to `int`s in the codec, if integer values are required.
-E.g. imagine the following solution space model:
+E.g., imagine the following solution space model:

 ```java
 record Solution(